Gikoskos/chessgame-cli/README.md

 implement that dreaded piecesOverlap function (DONE)

-fix bug on Windows that rejects input other than the first character after some time (weird that I can't recreate this bug on Linux)
+fix bug on Windows that rejects input other than the first character after some time (DONE)

-add the functionality for the game to end when a king is unable to make a move without being threatened by another piece
+add the functionality for the game to end when a king is unable to make a move without being threatened by another piece (WIP)

 ### License stuff